ABF-QC/Final_Project/README.md

 # Climate App Explorer for Downtown Montreal

-Explore over a century of maximum temperature data from downtown Montreal.
+Explore over a century of maximum/minimum temperature and precipitation data from downtown Montreal (McTavis/McGill).
 This project combines data analysis, modeling, and interactive visualization to understand historical climate patterns and explore future warming scenarios.

 ---